 RAPs expect all reports to be thoroughly proofread before submitted for approval, must not contain simple (grammatical and spelling) errors and should be drafted with reference to the prescribed formats and guidance.
 These should include the:

-- Cultural Heritage Management Plan - Evaluation
+- Cultural Heritage Management Plan - Evaluation Checklist

-- Format in which a cultural heritage management plan must be
+- Format in which a cultural heritage management plan must be prepared

-- Guide to preparing a Cultural Heritage Management
+- Guide to preparing a Cultural Heritage Management Plan

 Heritage Advisors have an obligation to maintain safe and clean workplaces.
 This should include environmental and health obligations to both employees and other stakeholders.
 These obligations may take the form of adhering to the Occupational Health and Safety Act 2004, any guidelines or directives outlined by Worksafe Victoria, the Environment Protection Agency and RAP policies.
 To enact these obligations, Heritage Advisors may also consider relevant, basic training in First Aid, a construction White Card if required, an awareness of one’s surroundings and an awareness of any physical limitations of colleagues whilst on site.